SS-GB: Plot

 In November 1941, nine months after a German invasion led to the British surrender, Douglas Archer is a detective-superintendent of London's Metropolitan Police Criminal Investigation Department at Scotland Yard who works on homicide crimes.
 His boss is SS Gruppenführer Fritz Kellermann, the German head of police forces in Britain.
 Having lost his wife, Jill, and his home during the German invasion, Archer lives with his son, "Douggie", at the home of Mrs. Sheenan and her son, Bob.
 Archer's colleagues are Detective-Sergeant Harry Woods and his secretary and lover, Sylvia Manning.

 Archer is called to investigate the murder of a well-dressed man at a flat above an antiques shop in Shepherd Market.
 Although the body has two gunshot wounds, Archer is puzzled by its condition, particularly by what appears to be sunburn on the arm.
 Archer also finds a prosthetic arm and a return ticket to Bringle Sands, where the Germans have an atomic research facility.
 Despite stolen identification identifying the man as Peter Thomas, Archer discovers that the man's true identity is William Spode, a British atomic physicist in the German atomic program and secretly involved with the British Resistance.

 Since the case is linked to the German atomic program, Berlin dispatches SS Standartenführer Oskar Huth, who arrives to supervise the investigation.
 Archer soon finds himself in the middle of a power struggle between Huth and Kellerman that is complicated by interservice rivalry between the SS, German Army, Gestapo and Abwehr.
 Archer becomes romantically involved with an attractive American journalist, Barbara Barga, who is connected to the British Resistance leader Colonel George Mayhew.
 He also learns that his colleagues Woods and Sylvia are also members of the British resistance.

 During the course of the investigation, Archer foils a plot by Spode's brother and Resistance member John Spode to kidnap his son as part of an attempt to blackmail him.
 Archer travels to the British prisoner-of-war camp that produced the prosthetic limbs and captures John, who signs a confession but claims that William's death was a suicide.
-John then commits suicide with cyanide provided by an Abwehr officer Captain Hesse, who is under orders from his superiors to prevent him from divulging the German Army's atomic program to the rival SS.
+John then takes his own life with cyanide provided by an Abwehr officer Captain Hesse, who is under orders from his superiors to prevent him from divulging the German Army's atomic program to the rival SS.

 Archer accompanies Hesse to a meeting with Mayhew and an Abwehr general, where he learns that the British Resistance and the German Army are conspiring to liberate King George VI from SS custody out of mutual interests.
 The British Resistance plan to smuggle him to the United States to shore up Rear-Admiral Conolly Abel Smith's Free British government in exile.
 Meanwhile, the Abwehr and the German Army want to embarrass the SS and to recover William's stolen atomic research.
 Archer later learns that the research is stored on a piece of film hidden in the prosthetic limb found at the flat.